 Contact Brian: brian (at) littlemmedia.com

-Karen Dahl uses her operational and communications expertise to help organizations function better and make stronger connections with their audiences.
+Karen Dahl, partner at little m media, uses her operational and communications expertise to help organizations function better and make stronger connections with their audiences.
+She is currently the director of communications at Cities of Service, where she leads the development and implementation of communication strategies and oversees organizational messaging.

-She spent several years in leadership positions at Jumpstart, a national early education nonprofit.
-She has also worked for President Clinton, Vice President Gore, and NBC News.
-A proud AmeriCorps VISTA alumna, Karen is focused on issues of equity in education.
-She is chairperson of a school-wide community service program, a tutor in NYC public schools, and was a student teacher in Cambridge and Boston public and charter high schools.
+She spent several years in leadership positions in operations and government relations at Jumpstart, a national early education nonprofit.
+She was part of the communications teams for President Clinton and Vice President Gore, and was a researcher and associate producer for NBC News.
+A proud AmeriCorps VISTA alumna, Karen focuses on issues of equity in education.
+She is a member of a New York City public school leadership team, was chairperson of a school-wide community service program for multiple years, and a tutor in NYC public schools.
+She was a student teacher in Cambridge and Boston public and charter high schools.

 Karen's writing has been published in Readers Digest and is included in The Best Life Stories: 150 Real-life Tales of Resilience, Joy, and Hope.
 She holds a master's degree in education from Harvard University and a bachelor's degree in English and French from the University of Connecticut.